bwheelz36/MontyHallProblem/ReadMe.md

 ## how to use:

-Basically just press go to reproduce the figure above.
+Basically just press run MontyHall.py to reproduce the figure above.
 The only non standard library is matplotlib for plotting.